Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Computational strategies for simulating the limit laws

 For the last equality one needs to construct the tree as follows: Choose $I$ such that $x_0$ from condition \eqref{eq:entropy} is an element of $I$ and choose $x_0$ to be the root of the tree and let all other elements of $\calX$ be direct children of the root, i.e., $\children(x) = x$ for all $x \neq \rootT(\calT) \in \calX$.
 The upper bound can be made stochastically arbitrarily small as

 where we used Hölder's inequality and the definition of $\Sigma(\br)$.
-As the root was chosen to be $x_0$, the sum above is finite as $\br$ fulfils condition \eqref{eq:entropy} and becomes arbitrarily small for $I$ large enough.
+As the root was chosen to be $x_0$, the sum above is finite as $\br$ fulfills condition \eqref{eq:entropy} and becomes arbitrarily small for $I$ large enough.
 Hence, \eqref{eq:finite_approx} details that the speed of approximation by $\bG^I$ depends on the decay of $\br$ and suggests to choose $I$ such that most of the mass of $\br$ is concentrated on it. \\

+\begin{rem} In case that the support of $\br$ is not full, we have to optimize over the set $\calS^*(\br)$ given in \eqref{eq:dual_set}.
+In this case we can derive the same upper bound as in \eqref{eq:finite_approx1} with the only change that we sum over all $x \in \supp(\br)$ in the second last line of \eqref{eq:finite_approx1} and that our set $I$ has to be a subset of the support of $\br$. \end{rem}

-However, the computation of $\max_ {\blambda \in \calS^*} \scalprod{\bG^I,\blambda}$ is a linear program with $N^2$ constraints and $N$ variables and hence as difficult as the computation of the WD between two measures supported on $I$, i.e., on $N$ points.
+The computation of $\max_ {\blambda \in \calS^*} \scalprod{\bG^I,\blambda}$ is a linear program with $N^2$ constraints and $N$ variables.
+General purpose network flow algorithms such as the auction algorithm, Orlin's algorithm or general purpose LP solvers are required for the computation of this linear problem.
+These algorithms have at least cubic worst case complexity \citep{bertsekas_new_1981, orlin_faster_1993} and quadratic memory requirement and its average runtime is much worse than $\mathcal{O}(N^2)$ empirically \citep{Gottschlich2014}.
 This renders a naive Monte-Carlo approach to obtain quantiles computational infeasible for large $N$.
 In the following subsections we therefore discuss possibilities to make the computation of the limit more accessible.